 At BEA, we care about being well aware of new discoveries and remarkable stories in our exciting field of study.
 Therefore, we have decided to share articles or scientific papers that we find inspiring.
-Hoping that you will be inspired as well, click on the image to access the full article!
+Hoping that you will be inspired as well, click on the image to access the full article or video!

 We are all facing a challenging situation.
 We miss our friends and the places that we shared on a daily basis.
 We miss our university, being late for the 8.15am class or the beer after a full day of work with our classmates.
 We – as a student association – feel this change even more, because one of our core values is to connect people.